Following the 4-step "Blue Chip Model"

 >> Click here for a contrast of "rental decision processes" of college students versus a family

-Imagine your college student in the above scenario called you and said "Hey, for next year I'd like to move into a 4BR-2BA house off-campus with four of my best friends.
+Imagine your college student in the above scenario called you and said "Hey mom/dad, for next year I'd like to move into a 4BR-2BA house off-campus with four of my best friends.
 It'll cost an average of $825/month/person.
+[NOTE: rarely will the student mention the total monthly rent of $4,125 -- they simply don't think this way].
 It's a cool house close to campus with a large yard.
 We were one of fifteen interested groups that toured the home and the landlord loved our vibe and has offered it to us first.
 Okay?"
 It would be unusual for a parent to say "No, you must live on campus or rent an apartment since we only budgeted $775/month for your housing next year".
 It's more likely the parent will have an inelastic response and figure out how to make up the $50/month difference elsewhere, especially if they have a 529 college savings plan.

-Next imagine a family with three kids deciding on whether to rent the same house or one next door with the exact square footage, but with a den for the kids to play in instead of a 4th bedroom.
-They don't think of "rent-per-person" but just that the total rent is $3,500/month, lower than the one next door.
+Next imagine a family with three kids deciding on whether to rent the house described above or one next door with the exact square footage, but with a den for the kids to play in instead of a 4th bedroom.
+They don't think of "rent-per-person" but just that the total rent is $3,625/month, $500 lower than the one next door.
 Their payments are coming out of their pocket - not their parents.

-If they cost the same, which of these two rentals would you rather be the owner of?
-If the market rents were the same, you'd probably pick the family, but rents are not the same.
-House #1 produces $49,500/year ($742K over fifteen yrs.) while House #2 produces $42,000/year ($630K over the same time period).
-If you're an investor, even though both houses cost the same, you'll collect an extra $112,000 with the "inelastic students" versus renting to the "elastic family" -- and be able to pay off the loan and start retirement much faster.
+If the houses cost the same, which of these two properties would you rather be the owner of?
+The one bringing in $49,500 yearly or $43,500?
+If the market rents were the same, you'd probably pick the family home, but rents are not the same.
+House #1 produces $5000 more per year.
+If you're an investor, even though both houses cost the same, you'll collect an extra $75,000 with the "inelastic students" versus renting to the "elastic family" -- and be able to pay off the loan and start retirement much faster.

 Blue Chip Realty favors renting to inelastic college students (and their parents with 529 plans) versus an elastic family.
 Another aspect of the model is to purchase a property who's location, interior and/or yard is so enticing, that multiple student groups will battle to be the ones chosen to rent it.
 Competition increases perceived value and desire to purchase/rent.